LADSoft/OrangeC/doc/adl.md

 	</Register>
 ```

-here the class on the 'register' node is ignored at present; it is the class on the 'instance' node that matters.
+here the class on the `register` node is ignored at present; it is the class on the `instance` node that matters.

 We see that things can have more than one class.
 For example, different addressing modes might reference different groups of registers.

 For addressing modes we might have something like: